AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 * ES5 output, for legacy browser support
 * Globbing
   * No need to add imports anywhere
-  * All JS and CSS files can now be added to each component
+  * All JS and CSS files can now be added to each component.
     * Best practice is under `/clientlib/js`, `/clientlib/css`, or `/clientlib/scss`
-  * No `.content.xml` or `js.txt`/`css.txt` files needed as everything is run through Webpack
+  * No `.content.xml` or `js.txt`/`css.txt` files are needed as everything is run through Webpack.
   * The globber pulls in all JS files under the `/component/` folder.
     * Webpack allows CSS/SCSS files to be chained in via JS files.
     * They are pulled in through the two entry points, `sites.js` and `vendors.js`.